 While it is impossible to precisely predict whether or not you will someday experience a retinal tear, there are a few common risk factors we see at Infinity Retina.
 You may be exceptionally at risk if you:

 As is the case with most eye conditions, early detection is the key to a good prognosis for your recovery from a retinal tear.
 In fact, some retinal tears are so minor that they do not require treatment at all, and instead can be monitored to make sure they do not progress.
-If you do have an acute retinal tear, Dr. Parvus will generally suggest a safe, in-office laser treatment to repair your retina.
+If you do have an acute retinal tear, Dr. Brown will generally suggest a safe, in-office laser retinopexy treatment to repair your retina.
 This treatment will be performed with a local or topical anaesthetic, and you should feel only minor discomfort during the procedure.

 If you’re wondering what to expect after laser surgery for a retinal tear, it’s important to note that even an eye that has been treated runs the risk of developing tears again.
-With this in mind, Dr. Parvus will continue to monitor your eyes during your retinal tear laser recovery, being particularly vigilant for floaters after retinal tear laser surgery.
+With this in mind, Dr. Brown will continue to monitor your eyes during your retinal tear laser recovery, being particularly vigilant for floaters after retinal tear laser surgery.